What Will Happen If You Are Charged with Violating a Criminal Protective Order Related to a Domestic Violence Case?

 Less restrictive protective orders can be issued for different reasons.
 One main reason is that the parties have minor children.
 A complete stay-away order would interfere with the ability to care for them.

-When this occurs, the criminal court will usually defer custody and visitation orders from the family or dependency court, which are more familiar with the specific family issues.
+When this occurs, the criminal court will usually defer custody and visitation orders from the family or dependency court, which is more familiar with the specific family issues.

 In other situations, the victim might decide to address the court directly and ask for a less restrictive CPO, such as a peaceful contact order.